SeverinBang/blotIt3/Readme.md

 pAKT7|     240|  0Uml Epo|  1|  pAKT| 132.56618
 |...|...| ...| ...|...|...|

-While the first (nameles) colums just contains (unique) row names.
+While the first (nameless) columns just contains (unique) row names.
 New are the columns `name` and `value`.
 While the column names of the original file are pasted in the former, the latter contains the respective values.
 The data.frame `imported_data` can now be passed to the main function.
 ### Scale data
 The full function call is